-Both individuals and companies are mindful of their day to day impact on the environment and the need to do more to protect and enhance the planet that they live in.
+We believe that companies should be mindful of their day-to-day impact on the environment and should do more to protect and enhance our planet.

-Here at Standard Brands we are sensitive to our environmental impact and we continuously take initiatives both large and small to improve it.
+Here at Standard Brands, we understand and monitor our environmental impact, we continuously develop initiatives both large and small to improve it.

-Since the company formed in 1936 there has always been an inherent responsibility for the surrounding area where our factory is located and where many of our employees live.
-In 2008 we successfully launched our Sustainability Initiative and have made significant changes to the way that we operate as a business and as a production facility.
+When the company moved to Castle bellingham in 1957 there became an inherent responsibility for the surrounding area as this is where many of our employees lived and still do.
+In 2008 we successfully launched our Sustainability Initiative and have made significant changes to the way we operate our business.

-The carbon offset projects we have selected are categorised as Community Projects.
+The carbon offsetting projects we have selected are categorised as Community Projects.
 Each project is part of a verified carbon reduction scheme, meaning we can confidently report our emissions are being offset.

 Fuel Efficient Stoves For North Darfur Women

 The project replaces 3 stone fires with fuel efficient stoves (EzyStove®) facilitating 40% in wood savings.